-307.5 APPLICATION OF SPIT HOODS
+307.5 APPLICATION OF SURGICAL FACE MASKS

-Spit hoods are temporary protective devices designed to prevent the wearer from biting and/or transferring or transmitting fluids (saliva and mucous) to others.
+Surgical face masks are temporary protective devices designed to prevent the wearer from biting and/or transferring or transmitting fluids (saliva and mucous) to others.

-Spit hoods may be placed upon persons in custody when the officer reasonably believes the person will bite or spit, either on a person or in an inappropriate place.
+Suggical face masks may be placed upon persons in custody when the officer reasonably believes the person will bite or spit, either on a person or in an inappropriate place.
 They are generally used during application of a physical restraint, while the person is restrained, or during or after transport.

-Officers utilizing spit hoods should ensure that the spit hood is fastened properly to allow for adequate ventilation and so that the restrained person can breathe normally.
+Officers utilizing surgical face masks should ensure that the surgical face mask is fastened properly to allow for adequate ventilation and so that the restrained person can breathe normally.
 Officers should provide assistance during the movement of a restrained person due to the potential for impairing or distorting that person's vision.
 Officers should avoid comingling those wearing spit hoods with other detainees.